pholat/HID_PID/README.md

 TODO:
 * all setups to one cpp/h file ( faster to edit and these are small righ now... )
 * end USB device usage refactoring
+* * This means go for raw libusb on looked up device -> uplug/plug callback
+* change electronics to support partial sine ( 0 crossing detection for nice 0-100% 230V controll )
 * windows scaling doesnt work now - this shall be added
 * TODO PID
 * TODO average value from TEMP curve between points